netdata/netdata/docs/guides/configure/performance.md

 applications get any available resources.
 In addition, under heavy load, collectors that require disk I/O may stop and show gaps in charts.

-Let's walk through the best ways to ipmrove the Netdata Agent's performance.
+Let's walk through the best ways to improve the Netdata Agent's performance.

 ## Reduce collection frequency